Leslie K. Lambert | cioapplications.com

 RATs usually start out as executable files that are downloaded from the internet.
 They are often masked as another program or added to a seemingly harmless application.
 Once the RAT installs, it runs in system memory and adds itself to system startup directories and registry entries.
 Each time the computer is started, the RAT starts as well.

 RATs generate anomalous data conditions from several system resources.
-Machine learning algorithms can detect this activity as atypical, since they represent system services or resources that are not “normally” running.
+The role of machine learning algorithms detect this activity as atypical, since they represent system services or resources that are not “normally” running.

-These examples all demonstrate the role that machine learning analytics can perform in moving the industry from rules-based security models that look for known bad activity, to a predictive approach that analyzes behavior and context.
+These examples all demonstrate the role of machine learning analytics can perform in moving the industry from rules-based security models that look for known bad activity, to a predictive approach that analyzes behavior and context.
 Not only can machine learning models compare “self-versus-self” and “self-versus-peer group” access and behavior for machines and users, it can do so using historical baselines to determine anomalies with unprecedented accuracy.

 Attackers have been using machine-based methods to identify and exploit vulnerabilities for years.
 It’s time for the good guys to enlist machine learning to protect digital assets against threats that have evolved beyond the capabilities of legacy security tools to detect on their own.

 Founded in 2010, Gurucul provides Actionable Risk Intelligence powered by machine learning that can proactively detect, prevent, and deter advanced insider threats, fraud, and external threats to system accounts and devices.